brunoklein99/bigdata-uoc-notes/README.md

 1. High level goals
 2. What data to collect
 3. Maybe start with objectives and derive which data to get to reach them
+4. Must have support from company and stakeholders

 * Policy

+1. Privacy and lifetime
+2. Curation and quality
+3. Interoperability and regulation

 * Plan